 Despite the importance of the term ‘vacant possession’, the term is not defined in legislation, nor is there a clear Irish authority confirming what is meant by vacant possession.
-We consider what vacant possession means and its relevance to owners and tenants of commercial real estate.
+Real Estate partner, Oliver FitzGerald considers what vacant possession means and its relevance to owners and tenants of commercial real estate.